 Keratin comes in two forms – the form in your skin and in a hydrolysed form, this is where the keratin is altered by adding water.
+You can find this form through great online stores like K-Beauty.
 The form in your skin is not able to be absorbed by you as the keratin is too big and won’t be allowed in.
 The keratin in the watery form is able to be absorbed by your cells as it is altered enough to fit through.

 The theory is then when the watery keratin is added to the keratin in hair, it will bind to it and make your hair thicker and stronger, in skin care the keratin will be absorbed to plump and moisturise the skin.

 For example in the Pantene Advanced Keratin Repair range – they are advertised to ‘cleanse and restore two years of damage in just two minutes’ – using new keratin to repair the damaged keratin in your hair.